-To qualify, a pool or spa must meet the definition of a heated pool, i.e. be a swimming pool or spa that is heated for at least 6 months during the rating period.
+To qualify, a pool or spa must meet the definition of a heated pool, i.e. be a swimming pool or spa that is heated for at least one consecutive month of the year during the rating period.
 A heated pool must be accessed from a common area of the hotel without passing through a guest room.